getpelican/pelican/docs/faq.rst

 If you want to contribute, please fork `the git repository
 <https://github.com/getpelican/pelican/>`_, create a new feature branch, make
 your changes, and issue a pull request.
 Someone will review your changes as soon as possible.
-Please refer to the :ref:`contribute` section for more details.
+Please refer to the :doc:`How to Contribute <contribute>` section for more details.

 You can also contribute by creating themes and improving the documentation.